nga-27/intellistop/README.md

 ### Prospective algorithm

-1. Calculate VQ
+1. Calculate VF
 2. Fetch larger data set.
-3. Set extrema mask percent (threshold between local maxima and minima, some % of VQ).
+3. Set extrema mask percent (threshold between local maxima and minima, some % of VF).
 4. Generate list of extrema points.
 5. Iteratively determine what period of SmMA fits the extrema criteria the best (with the lowest overall variance)
 6. Find the Green-Yellow-Red zones of a fund